White Army: History

-The Bolshevik policy of terror was more systematic, better organized, and targeted at whole social classes.
-Moreover, it had been thought out and put into practice before the outbreak of the civil war.
-The White Terror was never systematized in such a fashion.
-It was almost invariably the work of detachments that were out of control, and taking measures not officially authorized by the military command that was attempting, without much success, to act as a government.
-If one discounts the pogroms, which Denikin himself condemned, the White Terror most often was a series of reprisals by the police acting as a sort of military counterespionage force.
-The Cheka and the Troops for the Internal Defense of the Republic were a structured and powerful instrument of repression of a completely different order, which had support at the highest level from the Bolshevik regime.
+Historian Ronald Suny notes that a higher proportion of anti-semitic attacks were committed by the White military, which accounted for 17% of the anti-Jewish atrocities during the Russian Civil War.
+Suny stated that the casualties of the White Terror would have exceeded the Red Terror with the inclusion of anti-Soviet violence and Jewish pogroms into the death toll.
+According to historian Marcel Liebman, the Red Terror was initiated in response to several planned assassinations of Bolshevik leaders and the initial massacres of Red prisoners in Moscow and during the Finnish Civil War by Finnish Whites.

 Volunteer and Don Army

-After the October Revolution, the arrested generals Lavr Kornilov, Anton Denikin, Sergey Markov and others were released by Commander-in-Chief Nikolay Dukhonin before his removal and went to Don to Ataman Alexey Kaledin.
-The Don Region abandoned the power of the Soviets and proclaimed independence "before the formation of a nation-wide, popularly recognized government".
-The first white army was created by Mikhail Alekseyev, calling it the "Alekseyev Organization".
-Officers were recruited there on a voluntary basis.
+After the October Revolution, the arrested generals Lavr Kornilov, Anton Denikin, Sergey Markov and others were released by Commander-in-Chief Nikolay Dukhonin before his removal and subsequent murder by the mob and went to Don Host to Ataman Alexey Kaledin.
+The Don region abandoned the power of the Soviets and proclaimed independence "before the formation of a nation-wide, popularly recognized government".
+The first White Army was created by Mikhail Alekseyev, calling it the "Alekseyev Organization".
+Officers were recruited on a voluntary basis.
 A Volunteer Army was created from the members of this organization.
-Generals Alexey Kaledin and Lavr Kornilov joined him.
+Generals Kaledin and Kornilov joined him.
 Three months later, in April 1918, the Council of Defense of the Don Host formed the Don Army.
 In May 1918, the Drozdov brigade joined the Volunteer Army from the Romanian Front.

 Among those who came to the Don were public figures.
-Boris Savinkov, the former head of the SR Combat Organization, who organized the Union for the Defense of the Motherland and Freedom under the Volunteer Army, was also there.
+One of the first to join the Alekseyev organization was Vasily Shulgin, who later became a member of the Special Meeting under Denikin.
+Boris Savinkov—the former head of the Socialist Revolutionary Combat Organization, who organized the Union for the Defense of the Motherland and Freedom under the Volunteer Army—was also there.
 Military leaders and Cossacks reacted extremely negatively to his presence.

-One of the first to join the Alekseyev Organization was Vasily Shulgin, who later became a member of the Special Meeting under Denikin.